 Measure-level, Program-level, and a Portfolio-level TRC shall be calculated prospectively and included in the Section 8-103B and Section 8-104 Plan filings.
 Program Administrators may calculate a single TRC for joint Programs proposed in the Section 8-103B and Section 8-104 Plan filings.
 Program Administrators offering integrated gas and electric Energy Efficiency Programs per Section 8-104(f)(6) may calculate a single Portfolio-level TRC.
 For Section 8-103B Programs, a retrospective Portfolio-level TRC shall be calculated annually and at the end of the Plan using evaluation research findings and the best available information.
 For Section 8-104 Programs, a retrospective Portfolio-level TRC shall be calculated at the end of the Plan using evaluation research findings and the best available information.
 However, Program Administrators shall consider performing retrospective and/or prospective TRC calculations on an annual basis in order to inform the planning and implementation of efficiency Programs going forward, or as otherwise directed and/or approved by the Commission.

-On the cost-side of the equation, when performing a Measure-level TRC, only the Incremental Costs of the Measure should be included.
+When performing a Measure-level TRC, the Incremental Costs of the Measure and the costs associated with any increase in the use of electricity, natural gas or other fuels should be included on the cost side of the equation.

-When performing a Program-level TRC for Sections 8-103B and 8-104, the sum of the Incremental Costs of the Measures in the Program, as well as any Non-Incentive Costs that can be attributed to the Program, should be included.
-The Net-to-Gross Ratio is applied to the Incremental Costs in the TRC analysis.
+When performing a Program-level TRC for Sections 8-103B and 8-104, the sum of the Measure-level costs from the Measures in the Program, as well as any Non-Incentive Costs that can be attributed to the Program, should be included.

-When performing a Portfolio-level TRC, the sum of the Incremental Costs of the Measures in the Programs, Non-Incentive Costs that can be attributed to the Programs, as well as the Portfolio-level Costs should be included.
-The NTG Ratio is applied to the Incremental Costs in the TRC analysis.
+When performing a Portfolio-level TRC, the sum of the Program-level costs from the Programs in the Portfolio, as well as the Portfolio-level Costs should be included..
 In other words, when performing a Portfolio-level TRC, the costs include: the sum of all the costs included in the Program-level TRC analyses plus the Portfolio-level Costs, which consist of Non-Incentive Costs that relate to the Energy Efficiency Portfolio that have not already been accounted for in the Program-level TRC analyses.
 Portfolio-level Costs are defined in Section 5.2 of the Policy Manual, Portfolio Cost Categories.
 Efforts should be made to ensure that no double counting of costs nor exclusion of any costs occurs when performing the TRC Test analysis.
 TRC Test analysis results should be accompanied by language that demonstrates compliance with the TRC cost definitions by Program.

-8.4 TRC Costs
+8.4 TRC Benefits and Costs

+For the purposes of the TRC analysis, benefits and costs should be classified in a manner that leads to each individual category of impact, as defined below, being a positive number – either a positive cost (i.e., no negative benefits) or a positive benefit (i.e., no negative costs).
+Total impacts for each category should be determined and then the determination of whether the impact is a benefit or cost should be made.
+Any additional benefits or costs not explicitly defined below should also be treated in this manner.

-The following definitions should be adhered to for purposes of classifying costs when performing the TRC Test analysis:
+The following definitions should be adhered to for purposes of classifying and calculating benefits and costs when performing the TRC Test analysis: